Omadar79/myX16asm/readme.md

 - **Retro Graphics**: Utilizing the New Retro Commander X16 VERA chip to render sprites and backgrounds.
 - **Keyboard Controls**: Move the spaceship using the WASD or cursor keys.
-- **joystick Controls**: Implement an SNES controller as another method to control the spacehip
+- **joystick Controls**: Implement an SNES controller as another method to control the spaceship
 - **Assembly Language**: Written in assembly language for an authentic retro programming experience.

 ### Special Thanks and Credit